Lower Duwamish and East Waterway Cleanup Projects

 Lower Duwamish Waterway

 In 2001, EPA listed the last five miles of the Duwamish River as a Superfund Site.
 As such, EPA is the lead agency for the cleanup of the Lower Duwamish Waterway.
-The Lower Duwamish Waterway Group (LDWG) is a partnership of the City of Seattle, King County, and the Boeing Company committed to advancing EPA-led sediment cleanup of the Lower Duwamish Waterway.
-LDWG is working together with EPA to study contamination levels, design and implement detailed cleanup plans, and educate and involve the community in the EPA-led process.
-You can find more information at LDWG.org including project documents, recent activities, and project schedules.
+The Lower Duwamish Waterway Group (LDWG) is a collaboration between the City of Seattle, King County, and the Boeing Company, who are working together with EPA to study contamination levels, design and implement detailed cleanup plans, and educate and involve the community in the EPA-led process.
+You can find more information at the LDWG website, including project documents, recent activities, and project schedules.

 Dredging to remove contaminated sediment in the Lower Duwamish Waterway

-LDWG is committed to the cleanup of the Lower Duwamish.
-LDWG partners completed five "early action" cleanups to reduce the risk of exposure to contaminated sediment and get a head start on the Lower Duwamish Superfund cleanup.
-These early action areas were some of the most contaminated sediment areas of the LDW with the greatest opportunities for reducing polychlorinated biphenyl (PCB) contamination in the sediment.
 In total, these early efforts cleaned up about 29 acres of sediment and reduced average surface sediment levels of PCB contamination by over one-half, a significant step forward in the cleanup of the Lower Duwamish.
-The City of Seattle and our LDWG partners have long been active in the strategic source control and pollution prevention effort in the watershed.
+The City of Seattle and the other members of LDWG have long been active in the strategic source control and pollution prevention effort in the watershed.
 Led by Ecology, this source control program has served as an effective example for other projects and communities.

 Kayaks on the bank of the Lower Duwamish Waterway

-Currently LDWG is working on scientific studies and engineering design for river cleanup and controlling sources of pollution to the river.
-For engineering design and cleanup construction, the 5-mile long Waterway is being managed in three Reaches (Upper, Middle, and Lower).
+Currently the members of LDWG are working on scientific studies and engineering design for river cleanup and controlling sources of pollution to the river.
+For engineering design and cleanup construction, the five-mile long Waterway is being managed in three reaches (upper, middle, and lower).

-• The Lower Reach design is planned to start in 2025 and cleanup construction is planned to start in 2030
+• The lower reach design is planned to start in 2025 and cleanup construction is planned to start in 2030 or 2031

-Learn more about sediment cleanup cleanup and how to participate in the cleanup process at LDWG.org.
+Learn more about sediment cleanup and how to participate in the cleanup process at the LDWG website.

 East Waterway

-The EWG is committed to the EPA-led cleanup of the East Waterway.
-For more information on the cleanup including project documents, recent activities, project schedules, and answers to frequently asked questions, visit the East Waterway Group website.
+Visit the East Waterway Group website for the response to the EPA’s Record of Decision from the EWG members, as well as for more information on the cleanup including project documents, recent activities, project schedules, and answers to frequently asked questions.

 Learn more